6 Signs Your Kid Is Ready for a Contact Lens Eye Exam

 Book a Contact Lens Eye Exam if: They Know the Value of a Dollar

 Contacts aren’t cheap.
-A year’s supply can cost hundreds of dollars, depending on the prescription and lens type
+A year’s supply can cost hundreds of dollars, depending on the contact lens prescription and lens type

 If your child appreciates that, they may be more likely to take care of them.
 Try having your child chip in some of their allowance, suggests Dr. Cohen.
 With their own money at stake, they may take extra care not to lose or damage lenses.